-The investigation of transnational criminal conduct, like the discovery process for transnational civil proceedings, often involves gathering evidence located in foreign countries.
-However, national sovereignty, international treaties, and international law preclude U.S. law enforcement officials from simply flying to a foreign country to conduct searches, question suspects, obtain documents, and proceed with arresting individuals for trial in the United States.
-In the absence of a foreign country's agreement to cooperate in a criminal investigation or civil litigation, U.S. prosecutors or civil litigation counsel have limited options.
-For this reason, transnational cooperation and collaboration is an integral component of contemporary justice systems.1
+Whether investigating transnational criminal conduct or engaging in the civil discovery process in a transnational proceeding, those involved will almost always be required to collect evidence in foreign countries.
+National sovereignty, international treaties, and international law, however, preclude U.S. law enforcement officials from simply flying to a foreign country to conduct searches, question suspects, obtain documents, or proceed with arresting individuals for trial in the United States.
+In the absence of a foreign country's agreement to cooperate in a criminal investigation or civil litigation, U.S. prosecutors or civil litigation counsel, in short, have limited options.
+For this reason, transnational cooperation and collaboration are integral, and increasingly important and mainstream, components of contemporary justice systems.1

-For criminal proceedings, there are two primary means of obtaining evidence: a Mutual Legal Assistance Treaty (MLAT) and a letter rogatory.
-For civil proceedings, there is only a letter rogatory.
+Stepping back a bit, there are two primary means of obtaining evidence for criminal proceedings: a mutual legal assistance treaty (MLAT) and a letter rogatory.
+For civil proceedings, in contrast, there is only a letter rogatory.
 Evidence obtained from abroad through these tools may be presented as part of court proceedings, requiring U.S. judges to be familiar with the legal issues implicated by transnational requests for assistance.
 In addition, judges should be aware that diplomacy, executive agreements, and information exchange through informal communications also play an important role in transnational criminal investigations and civil litigation.

 Requests for transnational assistance requiring judicial oversight most commonly involve activities necessary for proceeding with a criminal investigation or prosecution or a transnational civil proceeding, such as serving subpoenas, locating evidence and individuals, and taking testimony.
-The court's role in reviewing these requests will vary depending upon the applicable treaties and foreign law.4
+The court's role in reviewing these requests will vary depending upon the applicable treaties and foreign law.3